hyscale/hyscale/docs/load-balancer-support.md

 But both Ingress and Service mesh commonly provide the primary functionality for Load balancing, SSL termination and virtual hosting and also share the majority of use cases.
 Thus unification of Ingress and Service Mesh makes more sense from a load balancing perspective.

-### How it works?
+### In short, How it works?
-So basically we pluck a common feather (Routing Rules) out of each one's (Ingress & Service Mesh) hat.
+So basically, we plucked a common feather (Routing Rules) out of each one's (Ingress & Service Mesh) hat.

 ### Prerequisites
 There are certain cluster level configurations depending upon loadBalancer Type (Ingress or Service Mesh) that a user has to perform before deploying a service with load balancer support using HyScale.